Heat 1 tablespoon ghee in a heavy pan or kadai. Keep the heat to medium and let the ghee melt.

 Make rava laddu with the entire mixture.
 Keep them in an air-tight steel jar.

-Serve rava laddu as a festive sweet.
-Store them in the fridge.
+Serve rava laddu as a festive sweet or as an evening sweet snack.
+Store them in the fridge in air tight container.